lambert-stephen/U-Graduate/README.md

  ## Functionalities
  --Functionalities/Classes

  A user can register and login as either a student or admin.
-Students can: - Register
+Students can:

+Register,
-Search class
+Search class,
-See all the classes until graduation
+See all the classes until graduation,
-Unregister
+Unregister,
-See available classes for registration
+See available classes for registration,
+See completed classes,
-No. Seats
+No. Seats availble for classes

-Admins can: -
+Admins can:

-Add students
+Add students,
-Add Classes
+Add Classes,
-Remove classes, students
+Remove classes and students,
-Update class completion
+Update class completion,
-Update classes
+Update class information,
-Add other admins
+Add other admins,
-Remove other admins
+Remove other admins,

 These classes are created in our DB for querying

 • Major
 • Students
 • Colleges